 (80 degrees Fahrenheit) to keep baby in a sleepy state for photos.
 You can also use space heaters

-, heating pads
+, heating pads and sound machines

 to keep baby nice and cozy.